Skip to main content

 Dr. Ash

 "Your genes code for proteins, but your environment chooses which proteins are active.
-I tell my patients: genetics loads the gun, but lifestyle pulls the trigger.
-By knowing what is loaded, we can design an environment where those triggers never get pulled.
+Genetics sets the predisposition, but lifestyle decides the outcome.
+By knowing what you are predisposed to, we can design an environment where that risk is never expressed.
 This is not about fear.
 It is about the ultimate form of clinical agency."

 Actionable Steps for Genetic Agency